 Wet n Wild has launched a really practical neutral palette called “Always Naked”.
 I was unaware of this launch until I saw Jessica Braun talk about it.
 At the moment, Ulta is not carrying this palette, so I did purchase it on Amazon (link here).
-It’s also available on the Wet n Wild website (here).
+It’s also available on the Wet n Wild website (here) *AFFIL*.

 The Always Naked palette appeared to have both some warm and cool neutrals, so I wanted to give it a try.
 I’ve been pleased with the quality so far.
 It’s good, but not great, which I think is very fair considering the price point of approximately $8.